-Terraced lawns around the castle overlook superb 18th Century parkland.
-The adjoining woodland gardens and walled gardens date largely from the same period and encompass a grotto of eroded limestone from nearby Lough Derravaragh and two ornamental lakes.
+Terraced lawns around the castle overlook superb 18th century parklands.
+Adjoining woodland gardens and walled gardens date largely from the same period and encompass a grotto of eroded limestone from nearby Lough Derravaragh and two ornamental lakes.

-The present owners have added Chinese gardens and a local sculptor has made fantastic woodcarvings.
-The walled gardens have extensive flower borders and a avenue of giant 200 year old Irish yews.
-A woodland walk leads to the lower lake past plantings of giant lilies, camellias and rhododendrons.
+The present owners have added Chinese gardens and a local sculptor has crafted woodcarvings.
+The walled gardens have extensive flower borders and an avenue of giant 200-year-old Irish yews is the perfect place for a stroll.
+A woodland walk leads to the lower lake, past plantings of giant lilies, camellias and rhododendrons.

 Parts of the estate now provide apartments for the Pakenham family, while an old stable block in the outer courtyard has been converted into the Tullynally Castle Tearooms.
 Visit Tullynally Castle Gardens between the months of April and September; tickets are available from the tearooms in the Castle Courtyard, which have the same opening hours as the gardens.

 Opening dates for 2016: